ishamjaglan/void-script/README.md

 # void-script
-	Easily setup your void linux as per your needs Options to install Discord, VSCode , Steam and Some Hacking Tools
+	Easily setup your void linux as per your needs Options to install Discord, VSCode , Steam, LibreOffice, Spotify, Bitwarden, QEMU and Some Hacking Tools

 # Usage: